Neural Distributed Source Coding: Experiments

-\textbf{Setup. } We first evaluate our method on stereo image compression.
-Following \citep{ayzikA2020dsin}, we construct a dataset consisting of pairs of images obtained from the KITTI Stereo 2012 and 2015 \citep{geiger2012we,menze2015joint}.
-Each pair of images are taken by two cameras at a slightly different angle and share spatial similarity (see \cref{fig:sample_stereo_vs_face}, left).
-The goal is to compress one of the images in each pair, treating the other image as side information that only the decoder has access to.
-The performance of a compressor is evaluated by its rate-distortion points, where rate and distortion are measured in terms of bits/pixel (bpp) and Peak Signal-to-Noise Ratio (PSNR).
-To the best of our knowledge, this is the only benchmark that currently exists for distributed image compression.
+We first evaluate our method on stereo image compression.
+Following \cite{ayzikA2020dsin}, we construct a dataset consisting of pairs of images obtained from the KITTI Stereo 2012 and 2015 \cite{geiger2012we,menze2015joint}.
+Each pair of images are taken by two cameras at a slightly different \chreplaced{angles}{angle} and share spatial similarity (see \cref{fig:sample_stereo_vs_face}, left).
+The goal is to compress one of the images in each pair, treating the other image as side information only the decoder can access.
+The performance of a compressor is evaluated by its rate-distortion points, where the rate is measured in terms of \chreplaced{bits-per-pixel}{bits/pixel} (bpp) and distortion is measured in terms of Peak Signal-to-Noise Ratio (PSNR) or Structural Similarity (MS-SSIM) \cite{wang2003multiscale}.
+These rate and distortion measures are commonly reported in the image compression literature.
+More specifically, for an image $I$, it's reconstruction has $\text{PSNR}_I := 10 \log_{10}\left( \frac{\text{MAX}_I}{\text{MSE}_I} \right)$, where $\text{MAX}_I$ is the maximum possible pixel value (which is 255 for an 8-bit representation) and $\text{MSE}_I$ is the Mean-Squared Error (MSE) between each pixel in the reconstruction and $I$.
+The PSNR metric has the same semantic meaning as the MSE metric, but is expressed on a decibel scale.
+The MS-SSIM metric is a similarity metric between two images; in our case, we measure the similarity between a ground-truth image and its reconstruction.
+The exact definition is deferred here due to its complexity compared to PSNR; however, the key idea is that it quantifies the \textit{perceptual} change in \textit{structural information} (where pixels rely on their neighbors to create specific structures) between two images.
+In contrast, PSNR assesses the \textit{absolute} change between the images.
+The MS-SSIM metric tends to agree with human perception of distortion better than PSNR \cite{ayzikA2020dsin,ndajah2010ssim}.

-For each target rate, we train a conditional VQ-VAE as described in \cref{sec:our_method}.
-We then evaluate its distortion averaged over the test set, and plot the rate-distortion point.
-The exact details of how the dataset is constructed as well as the model hyperparameters are included in the Appendix.
+We train a conditional VQ-VAE for each target rate as described in \cref{sec:our_method}.
+We then evaluate its distortion averaged over the test set and plot the rate-distortion point.
+The exact details of how the dataset is constructed, as well as the model hyperparameters, are included in the Appendix (\cref{app:vq_vae_arch}).

-\paragraph{Results.} We compare our methods to existing distributed image compression methods DSIN \citep{ayzikA2020dsin} and NDIC \citep{NDIC}.
-As shown in \cref{fig:kitti_bpp_psnr}, our method achieves new state-of-the-art distortion for rates below 0.25 bits/pixel.
-For higher rate, our method is slightly worse compared to NDIC.